 rtkplot_qt -r $FILE.obs $FILE.nav &

-For example the skyplot for Galileo
+For example the skyplot for Galileo for the period of 14 hours.

 skyplot obs